-Here is Ali’s story and observations on Adderall use.
+Here are Ali’s story and observations on Adderall use.
 Ali is a millennial West Coast attorney not long out of law school.
 She starts with her bar exam observations.

-When I took the bar exam, we were limited as to what we could bring into the testing area.
-A small zip-lock bag that could hold identification, a pen or two, and individual tablets of medication.
-A memory that stands out was taking a look around after finally sitting down in the massive convention center exam room and seeing a sea of colors through those zip-lock bags: the unmistakable hues of Adderall, categorized by dosage.
-Everywhere I looked, the vast majority of those around me had at least a couple, ‘just in case.’
+When I took the bar exam, there were limits on what we could bring into the testing area.
+A small zip-lock bag that could hold identification, a pen or two, as well as individual tablets of medication.
+I remember seeing a sea of colors through those clear baggie.
+The unmistakable hues of Adderall, categorized by dosage.
+The vast majority of those around me had at least a couple of pills.

-Seeing every exam taker’s personal stash out in the open only served to echo and what was the norm in the law library around finals time: You could walk up to any given study group in the library and it was almost guaranteed that at least one person in the group either had a prescription for Adderall or knew somebody who did and merely bought that person’s pills and shared with the group.
-Adderall was such a staple of studying in law school that it was easy to forget the fact that all of us who partook without a prescription weren’t only doing so illegally, but were also dosing ourselves with an addictive substance — an unwise choice for the subset of law students already prone to addictive tendencies and substance issues.
-And while I personally knew a few classmates who had a legitimate ADD diagnosis requiring a prescription for Adderall, those people were the minority.
+Every exam taker’s personal stash out in the open echoed the norm in the law library around finals time.
+There was a good chance at least one person in a study group either had a prescription for Adderall or knew somebody who did.
+Students often bought off each other and shared the pills within the group.
+The prevalence made it easy to forget that those of us who partook without a prescription, were doing so illegally and dosing ourselves with an addictive substance.
+An unwise choice for the subset of law students already prone to addictive tendencies and substance use issues.
+While I knew classmates who had legitimate ADD diagnosis, they were the minority.

-For me, I survived law school finals during my first two years without ‘needing’ an Adderall prescription of my own.
-I outlined early and often and also had the self-discipline to stay in the library for long hours studying.
-When I would bum a few pills from a classmate though, studying seemed to fly by.
-Adderall made the outlining, note organization, and repeated reviews easy to do, and it made me confident in doing it.
-Moreover, Adderall is a stimulant, which also made it a perfect sidekick to study groups where we could debate hypotheticals for hours on end.
+I survived my first two years without ‘needing’ an Adderall prescription.
+I outlined early and often and had the self-discipline to stay in the library for long hours.
+When I would bum a few pills from a classmate, studying flew by.
+Adderall made outlining, note organization, and repeated reviews easy to do.
+It made me confident in doing it.
+As a stimulant, Adderall also made a perfect sidekick to study groups.
+I would debate hypotheticals for hours on end.

-While initially these side effects were more fortuitous, by 3L year, Adderall was almost mandatory for my study group.
-Rather than a study aid, the effects of the drug served as our required motivation that once came naturally.
-By this point, I had secured my own prescription, too.
-I never took the required test and was never diagnosed with ADD by my longtime family doctor.
-‘Just to get me through graduation,’ soon turned into, ‘Just to get me through the bar exam.’
+By my third year, Adderall was almost mandatory for my study group.
+It was no longer a study aid.
+It provided artificial motivation that once came on its own.
+By this point, I had secured a prescription.
+I never took the required test and was never diagnosed with ADD. ‘”To get me through graduation,’ soon turned into, “To get me through the bar exam.’

-When I returned to the small law firm I clerked at as a newly licensed attorney with a crazily disproportionate workload, I hadn’t gotten legal work completed without the help of Adderall in over a year, and I was convinced I required it in order to stay on top of work.
-My tolerance had also gone up, which meant I was taking more pills than prescribed and running out of my script early each month.
-Luckily, the attorney in the office next to mine had his own prescription; we’d often have to pool our resources.
-Unlike law school though, my workload never got lighter.
-Like any first-year associate in a litigation setting, the competitive and adversarial atmosphere was intimidating deep down, but taking Adderall always made me appear confident and in control.
+When I returned to the small law firm I clerked at, I hadn’t gotten legal work completed without the help of Adderall in over one year.
+I had convinced myself I required it to stay on top of work.
+My tolerance had also gone up.
+I was taking more pills than prescribed which meant I would exhaust my script early each month.
+Luckily, the attorney in the office next to mine had his own prescription.
+We’d often pool our resources, but unlike law school, my workload never got lighter.
+The competitive and adversarial litigation atmosphere was intimidating.
+Adderall however, always made me appear confident and in control.

 In practice, this meant that I attributed a lot of my hard work and success to the fact that I had help in the form of a pill.
-This had a terrible downside, though.
-If I forgot my Adderall at home or ran out of pills, I would often find myself staring at my calendar and to-do list seemingly frozen and not knowing where to begin.
-I didn’t think I could accomplish the work and meet my deadlines without taking a pill.
-As a person who always has had a stellar work ethic in school, this was an unfamiliar feeling for me, and an undoubtedly unhealthy one at that.
-After only being in practice for one year, taking Adderall as often as I did had also caused me to lose 25 pounds when I did not have 25 extra pounds on me to lose.
-Mentally, Adderall wreaked havoc on my natural self-confidence and work ethic.
-I now looked physically unhealthy as well.
+This had a terrible downside.
+If I forgot my Adderall or ran out of pills, I would often find myself staring at my calendar and to-do list frozen and not knowing where to begin.
+I didn’t think I could accomplish the work and meet my deadlines without a pill.
+As a person who always has had a stellar work ethic, this was an unfamiliar feeling for me and an unhealthy one at that.
+After being in practice for only one year, taking Adderall as often as I did had also caused me to shed 25 pounds that I did not have to lose.
+Adderall wreaked havoc on my natural self-confidence and work ethic.
+I looked unhealthy as well.

-After changing jobs, lowering my dosage, and getting sufficient experience to keep the courtroom jitters away, I was able to wean myself off of the high dosage I was prescribed.
-To date, I still always keep a script filled, ‘just in case,’ but no longer working in a job environment where my coworkers and direct superiors also used the drug (and its cousin, cocaine) took a lot of my personal focus away from thinking that I needed to be taking Adderall daily to succeed and I am doing well without it.
+A new job lowered dosage, and more courtroom experience had positive mental and physical effects.
+I still always keep a script filled but no longer work in a job environment where my coworkers and direct superiors also used the drug (and its cousin, cocaine).
+I no longer believe that I need Adderall daily to succeed.
+I am doing well without it.

 I know old classmates and coworkers who came out on the other end of the spectrum, though.
-A prior coworker ended up graduating not just from Adderall to cocaine, but from cocaine to crack.
-Another classmate is currently in outpatient treatment.
+A prior coworker graduated from Adderall to cocaine, then to crack.
+Another is in outpatient treatment.

-The casual use of Adderall that I was introduced to in school became a much more slippery slope than I had imagined.
-And while I eventually did call it quits on taking the pill every day, not everybody has been able to do this and the pill itself has been proven to be very addictive.
+My casual use of Adderall that began in law school became a much more slippery slope than I had imagined.
+And while I was able to call it quits on daily use, not everybody has been able to do this.
+The pill is very addictive.